pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       trust/extracted/openssl/ca-bundle.trust.crt]
                                       /etc/ssl/certs]
                                       /etc/ssl/certificates]
-      -o, --output-format <choice>    Output format.
-Multiple table and CIMObjects formats. pywbemcli may override the format
+      -o, --output-format <choice>    Choice for command output data format. pywbemcli may override the format choice
-                                      choice depending on the operation since not all formats apply to all output data types.
-                                      Choices further defined in documentation.
+                                      depending on the command group and command since not all formats apply to all output data types.
+Choices further defined in
+                                      pywbemcli documentation.
                                       Choices: Table:
                                       [table|plain|simple|grid|psql|rst|html],
                                       Object: [mof|xml|txt|tree]
                                       [Default:
                                       "simple"]
-      --use-pull-ops [yes|no|either]  Determines whether the pull operations are used for EnumerateInstances,
+      --use-pull-ops [yes|no|either]  Determines whether pull operations are used for EnumerateInstances, AssociatorInstances,
-                                      associatorinstances, referenceinstances, and
-                                      ExecQuery operations.
+                                      ReferenceInstances, and ExecQuery
-                                      * "yes": pull
-                                      operations used; if server does not support pull, the operation will fail.
-                                      * "no":
-                                      forces pywbemcli to try only the traditional non-pull operations.
-                                      * "either": pywbemcli
-                                      trys first pull and then  traditional
                                       operations.
+                                      * "yes": pull operations
+                                      required; if server does not support pull, the operation fails.
+                                      * "no": forces
+                                      pywbemcli to use only the traditional non- pull operations.
+                                      * "either": pywbemcli trys
+                                      first pull and then  traditional operations.
-                                      (EnvVar: PYWBEMCLI_USE_PULL)
+                                      (EnvVar: PYWBEMCLI_USE_PULL) [Default:
-                                      [Default: either]
+                                      either]
-      --pull-max-cnt INTEGER          MaxObjectCount of objects to be returned for each request if pull operations are used.
-                                      Must be  a positive non-zero
+      --pull-max-cnt INTEGER          Maximium object count of objects to be returned for each request if pull operations are used.
+Must be  a positive non-zero integer.(EnvVar: PYWBEMCLI_PULL_MAX_CNT)
-                                      integer.(EnvVar: PYWBEMCLI_PULL_MAX_CNT)
                                       [Default: 1000]
       -T, --timestats                 Show time statistics of WBEM server operations after each command execution.
       -l, --log COMP=DEST:DETAIL,...
-Enable logging of CIM Operations and set a component to a log level, destination, and detail level.
+Enable logging of CIM Operations and set a COMPONENT to a log level, DESTINATION, and DETAIL level.
                                       * COMP: [api|http|all],
                                       Default: all
                                       * DEST: [file|stderr], Default: